Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 It has a rich taste with a slight bitterness and a caramel aftertaste.

-Floral (from herbs)
+Floral (from forbs)

 The mixture includes herbs, which in their pure form serve as the basis for both dark and white varieties of honey.
 When mixed, they acquire a golden yellow color, more light than dark.
 Honey from herbs crystallizes slowly, forming a thick elastic mass.